Employers like to hire candidates with confidence in a job interview.

 You’re interviewing them while they’re interviewing you.

-Don’t be cocky or arrogant.
+Don’t ever be cocky or arrogant.
 You still need to sell yourself and impress them.
-But you’ll definitely seem more confident if you act like you’re weighing numerous opportunities and that you’re focused on finding the correct fit, not just any job.

-You don’t have to lie to do this either.
+You don’t have to lie to do this.
 If you’re just starting your job search and they ask whether you’ve had other interviews, or how things are going, you can say:

-That sounds a lot better than, “You’re the only company who I’ve met face-to-face.”
+That sounds a lot better than, “You’re the only company that I’ve met with for an interview.”